christophermayfield/thesisprogress/dailythoughts.md

 #February 27th, 2019

 Work was crazy today.
 I am going to rest tonight and try to get some work done today.

+#February 28th, 2019

+Not eating fast food has been rewarding.
+The last two days have consisted of just eating salads and whatever.
+I am subbing at Chino Adult School.